Business Plan Metro

 Sources of information

 You can get such information in many ways.
-You can call a rival company and request brochures, find them on the internet, visit the shop, seek information at the library, buy their products, interview persons who have bought rival products, etc.
+You can call a rival company and request brochures, find them on the internet, visit the shop, seek information at the library, buy their products, interview people who have bought rival products, etc.

 Cooperation